sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-software</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A software center for GNOME
+Short desc    : A software center for GNOME
 URL          : https://wiki.gnome.org/Apps/Software
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : gnome-software is an application that makes it easy to add, remove
+Descript     : gnome-software is an application that makes it easy to add, remove
              : and update software in the GNOME desktop.
 ```